google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-cookbook/index.md

 Of course, the user has to grant permission.
 Making the user part of this flow is important, as we can now expect them to be in control of deletion.
-If their device comes under storage pressure, and clearing non-essential data doesn't solve it, the user gets to make a judgement call on which items to keep and remove.
+If their device comes under storage pressure, and clearing non-essential data doesn't solve it, the user gets to make a judgment call on which items to keep and remove.

 For this to work, it requires operating systems to treat "durable" origins